-606-116 Machine Design/Elements of 3.00
+606-116 Machine Design/Elements of

 Procedures and consideration in design of simple machine elements such as shafts, bearings, couplings, keys, pins, springs, clutches, brakes, and pressure cylinders.
 Emphasis on neat, orderly procedure and a thorough consideration of design specifications.
-PREREQUISITES: 606-151 - Statics
+PREREQUISITES: 606-151 -Statics

-606-118 Mechanisms 2.00
+606-118 Mechanisms

 Kinematics of machinery, displacement, velocity and acceleration, analysis of linkages, cams and gears, geometry of involute gears, properties of standard spur, helical, bevel, and planetary gears.
 Practical problems develop an understanding of principles.
-PREREQUISITES: 606-151 - Statics and 606-152 - Engineering Graphics w/CAD 1
+PREREQUISITES: 606-151 -Statics and 606-152 - Engineering Graphics w/CAD 1 discussed.

-606-119 Motor Controls 3.00
+606-119 Motor Controls

 This course provides a practical approach to motor control of various machines for non-electrical or electronic technicians.
 It discusses electrical and mechanical components and how they are connected together to control different types of motors.
-Many different types of control circuits are discussed.
+Many different types of control circuits are

-606-121 Blueprint/Schematic Interpretation 2.00
+Blueprint/Schematic Interpretation 2.00

 This course will focus on providing the knowledge needed by maintenance professionals to extract information from blueprints and schematics.
 Sketching parts and drawing schematic circuits will also be explored.
-PREREQUISITES: 834-110 - Elementary Algebra with Applications
+PREREQUISITES: 834-110 -Elementary Algebra with Applications

-606-122 Geometric Dimensioning and Tolerancing 2.00
+606-122 Geometric Dimensioning and Tolerancing

 Stresses the interpretation of geometric tolerances applying the five categories of feature control: form, orientation, runout, profile and position.
-Various inspection techniques, datum construction, feature control frames and material condition modifiers; least material condition, maximum material condition and regardless of feature size will be studied
+Various inspection techniques, datum construction, feature control frames and material condition modifiers; least material condition, maximum material condition and regardless of feature size will be studied.

-606-126 AutoCAD, Introduction 2.00
+606-126 AutoCAD, Introduction